ActivitySim/activitysim/docs/examples.rst

 * ``tap_skims`` - TAP to TAP skims OMX file name.
 The time period for the matrix must be represented at the end of the matrix name and be seperated by a double_underscore (e.g. BUS_IVT__AM indicates base skim BUS_IVT with a time period of AM.
 * ``tap`` - TAPs table
 * ``tap_lines`` - table of transit line names served for each TAP.
 This file is used to trimmed the set of nearby TAP for each MAZ so only TAPs that are further away and serve new service are included in the TAP set for consideration.
 It is a very important file to include as it can considerably reduce runtimes.
 * ``maz_to_tap`` - list of MAZ to TAP access/egress impedance files by user defined mode.
-Examples include "walk" and "drive".
+Examples include walk and drive.
 The file also includes MAZ to TAP impedances.
 * ``maz_to_tap:{walk}:max_dist`` - max distance from MAZ to TAP to consider TAP
 * ``maz_to_tap:{walk}:tap_line_distance_col`` - MAZ to TAP data field to use for TAP lines distance filter
 * ``demographic_segments`` - list of user defined demographic_segments for pre-computed TVPB impedances.
 Each chooser is coded with a user defined demographic segment.
 * ``TVPB_SETTINGS:units`` - specify the units for calculations, e.g. utility or time.
 * ``TVPB_SETTINGS:path_types`` - user defined set of TVPB path types to be calculated and available to the mode choice models.
-Examples include walk transit walk ("WTW"), drive transit walk ("DTW"), and walk transit drive ("WTD").
+Examples include walk transit walk (WTW), drive transit walk (DTW), and walk transit drive (WTD).
 * ``TVPB_SETTINGS:path_types:{WTW}:access`` - access mode for the path type
 * ``TVPB_SETTINGS:path_types:{WTW}:egress`` - egress mode for the path type
 * ``TVPB_SETTINGS:path_types:{WTW}:max_paths_across_tap_sets`` - max paths to keep across all skim sets, for example, 3 TAP to TAP pairs per origin MAZ destination MAZ pair